Raphael Samuel

-Raphael Elkan Samuel (26 December 19349 December 1996) was a British Marxist historian, described by Stuart Hall as "one of the most outstanding, original intellectuals of his generation".
-He was professor of history at the University of East London at the time of his death and also taught at Ruskin College from 1962 until his death.
+Raphael Elkan Samuel (26 December 1934 – 9 December 1996) was a British Marxist historian and author.
+Samuel helped create the History Workshop movement, and was founding editor of History Workshop Journal.
+He taught at Ruskin College from 1962 until the last year of his life, when he became professor at University of East London and set up a Centre for East London History.

 Life

 Samuel was born into a Jewish family in London.
-His father, Barnett Samuel, was a solicitor and his mother, Minna Nerenstein, was at various times composer and partner in Jewish publishers Shapiro, Valentine.
-Samuel joined the Communist Party of Great Britain when a teenager and left following the Soviet Union's invasion of Hungary in 1956.
+His father, Barnett Samuel, was a solicitor.
+His mother, Minna Nerenstein, was at various times a composer and a partner at Shapiro, Vallentine: the Jewish bookshop and publishing firm in London's East End.
+As a teenager, Raphael joined the Communist Party of Great Britain.
+However, he left it in 1956 after Nikita Khrushchev's secret speech and the Soviet Union's invasion of Hungary.

-Samuel was a member of the Communist Party Historians Group from a young age, alongside E. P. Thompson, Eric Hobsbawm and others, and would later study at Balliol College, Oxford under fellow member Christopher Hill.
-In 1957, he co-founded the magazine Universities and Left Review with Gabriel Pearson, Charles Taylor, and Stuart Hall, which would become, following its merger with The New Reasoner, the New Left Review in 1960.
-He also founded the Partisan Coffee House in 1958 in Soho, London, as a meeting place for the British New Left.
+While still a college student, Samuel became a member of the Communist Party Historians Group (CPHG), alongside E. P. Thompson, Eric Hobsbawm and several others.
+Samuel later studied at Balliol College, Oxford under fellow CPHG member Christopher Hill.
+In 1957, Samuel co-founded the magazine Universities and Left Review with Gabriel Pearson, Charles Taylor, and Stuart Hall.
+It would become, following its merger with The New Reasoner, the New Left Review in 1960.
+Samuel also established in 1958 the Partisan Coffee House, an espresso bar in Soho, London that served as a meeting place for the British New Left.

-He founded the History Workshop movement at trade union connected Ruskin College, Oxford.
-Samuel and the History Workshop movement powerfully influenced the development of the approach to historical research and writing commonly called "history from below".
+With his interest in the democratisation of history, Samuel founded the History Workshop movement at the trade union-connected Ruskin College, Oxford.
+This movement developed an approach, commonly called "history from below", which said that historical research and writing should emphasize the history of ordinary people and their activities.
+The movement flourished in Great Britain from the late 1960s to mid 1980s.

-In 1987 Samuel married the writer and critic Alison Light.
-Samuel's archive is held at Bishopsgate Library.
+In 1987, Samuel married the writer and critic Alison Light.
+She would later publish a memoir about their marriage entitled A Radical Romance (2019).

+On 9 December 1996, Raphael Samuel died of cancer in London at age 61.
+He was buried on the eastern side of Highgate Cemetery.